-Dedman School of Hospitality
+Dedman College of Hospitality

-The Hospitality Management and Tourism major prepares students for leadership positions in hospitality management in hotels, restaurants, and other service industries.
+The Hospitality and Tourism Management major prepares students for leadership positions in hospitality management in hotels, restaurants, and other service industries.
 The school employs a global approach to prepare students to serve a multinational clientele and to fill the growing international demand for hospitality industry managers.
 Graduates of the program currently enjoy top managerial and ownership positions in hotels, resorts, restaurants, clubs, and other facets of the hospitality and golf industries.
 The requirement of practical, on-the-job experience, where the student applies classroom knowledge to the workplace, prepares the Dedman School of Hospitality graduate for the operational challenges of industry.

-The major in Global Club Management and Leadership is built on a track record of preparing students with business knowledge and skills, developing international internships at top hospitality organizations and building life-long relationships with industry partners.
-Graduates are prepared to enjoy being a part of an exciting industry segment that includes private country clubs, international hotels, resorts, private yacht clubs, private dining clubs and international golf management companies.
+The major in Global Club Management and Leadership is built on a track record of preparing students with business knowledge and skills, developing international internships at top hospitality organizations, and building life-long relationships with industry partners.
+Graduates are prepared to enjoy being a part of an exciting industry segment that includes private country clubs, international hotels, resorts, private yacht clubs, private dining clubs, and international golf management companies.

 Institutes and Centers

-The International Center for Hospitality Research and Development serves as a key provider to international industry professionals of research on a wide array of topics, including tourism marketing, visitors, lodging and service management, food safety, operations policy analysis and training.
+The International Center for Hospitality Research and Development serves as a key provider to international industry professionals of research on a wide array of topics, including tourism marketing, visitors, lodging and service management, food safety, operations policy analysis, and training.

-The Dedman School of Hospitality is located in the University Center Building B, which provides for the specialized academic/training objectives established by the school.
+The Dedman College of Hospitality is located in the University Center Building B, which provides for the specialized academic/training objectives established by the college.
 In addition to classrooms, this state-of-the-art facility provides hospitality students with teaching kitchens, a technology center, a publication resource center, and a placement center.
 The building also contains an affiliated professionally managed city club that provides hospitality students with real-world food and beverage experience in elegant surroundings.
 In addition to the facilities located in the University Center Building, the Global Club Management and Leadership major is housed at 2550 Pottsdammer Street on the second floor of the Don Veller Seminole Golf Course Clubhouse.